Rutgers University: An Alumnus Review

 More importantly it means that I get regular updates on a lot of things going on at RU.
 I also make time to visit the campus whenever I'm in New Jersey or New York, which is at least every other year.

-I graduated from Rutgers University in 2000 with a BA in English Literature.
+I graduated from Rutgers University with a BA in English Literature.
 I loved my experience at Rutgers and I'd do it all again if given the chance.
 But this isn't about me; it's about you.

 Finally, I'm not selling anything (but feel free to share this article with others).
 Where you go to college or even if you decide to go at all is your choice.
 It's not your parents' choice or anyone else's--only yours.
 Just remember, like everything else in life, college is what you make it!